Protoss78/multi_thumb_slider/example/README.md

 ## Package Information

-This example app showcases the `multi_thumb_slider` package, which provides a flexible and customizable multi-thumb slider widget for Flutter applications.
+This example app showcases the `multi_thumb_range_slider` package, which provides a flexible and customizable multi-thumb slider widget for Flutter applications.